 Res Medica accepts various types of articles that benefit our medical student audience.
 All our articles are peer reviewed by a student and a clinical or academic expert.
 Please see Peer Review Process.
+Please note we do not charge authors for publication.

 We will notify authors of the outcome of their submission as soon as possible during the review process.
 Please email the editor if you have any questions (email@example.com).